A Survey on Point-of-Interest Recommendations Leveraging Heterogeneous Data: Research Methodology

-\bmhead{Search Strategy} A systematic literature search was conducted in the DBLP database\footnote{\url{https://dblp.org/}} to retrieve English-language journal citations published between 2017 and 2022.
-This time frame was selected to focus on recent research and minimize overlap with previous surveys on tourism RSs.
-The search strategy involved various search queries related to in-trip RS, with a particular emphasis on terms related to the concept of POI.
+A systematic literature search was conducted in the DBLP database to retrieve English-language journal and conference citations published from January 2021 to September 2023.
+DBLP\footnote{\url{https://dblp.org}} is a widely recognized computer science bibliography website renowned for its extensive coverage of computer science and its associated disciplines.
+In this paper, we have chosen DBLP as our search platform due to its advantageous features of free access and timely updates.
+The time frame January 2021 to September 2023 was selected to focus on recent research and minimize overlap with previous surveys on tourism RSs.
+The search strategy involved various search queries related to TRS, with a particular emphasis on terms related to the concept of POIs.

-To ensure a comprehensive coverage of the search results, common prefixes were incorporated, such as the inclusion of terms like "recommend" for "recommender system" and "recommendation" Furthermore, synonymous terms for the keyword "POI" were included, such as "point-of-interest" and "attraction".
-The final search query was the following:
+Focusing on the bolded sections of Figure~\ref{TRS}, common prefixes were incorporated, such as the inclusion of terms like ``recommend'' for ``recommender system'' or ``recommendation''.
+To ensure comprehensive coverage of the search results, synonymous terms for the keywords ``POI'' and ``point-of-interest'' were included.
+The final search query was as follows: \textit{``recommend''} AND (\textit{``point-of-interest''} OR \textit{``POI''} OR \textit{``tour''} OR \textit{``activity''} OR \textit{``attraction''} OR \textit{``location''})